 Dr. Laura Cushman believed that a child who acts responsibly, is courteous, and demonstrates industrious behavior will achieve his or her personal academic best.
 These endeavors—industry, courtesy, responsibility, and scholarship—serve as the pillars of our curriculum, and of our school.

 From even the youngest age, our students are taught to incorporate the practice of these endeavors into their daily life.
 And as they move into grades four through eighth, students are rewarded for demonstrating The Four Endeavors in the classroom by the Honor Card system, a monthly evaluation in which teachers indicate how successfully a student demonstrated industrious, courteous, responsible, and scholarly behavior.
 Through this evaluation, a student can earn the right to become a member of The Cushman School Student Council.
+This character first philosophy continues through high school.

 Take a walk around campus on any given day and you’re sure to find smiling children.
 You’re even more likely to see these children learning, working, or playing together.
 Why are Cushman students so happy?
 We like to think that what you’re witnessing is just Dr. Cushman’s Endeavors—and The Cushman Spirit—in action.